braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 {% endalert %}

 1. Go to the **Locations** page.
-2. The number of apps in your app group that currently have geofences enabled is displayed beneath the map, for example: **0 of 1 Apps with Geofences enabled**.
+2. The number of apps in your workspace that currently have geofences enabled is displayed beneath the map, for example: **0 of 1 Apps with Geofences enabled**.
 Click this text.
 3. Select the app to enable geofences.
 Click **Done.**
 ![The geofence options on the Braze locations page.]({% image_buster /assets/img_archive/enable-geofences-locations-page.png %})